Jack White (cricketer, born 1992)

 Curtley-Jack White (born 19 February 1992) is an English cricketer.

+Career

 He made his first-class debut on 1 August 2020, for Northamptonshire in the 2020 Bob Willis Trophy.
 He made his List A debut on 28 July 2021, for Northamptonshire in the 2021 Royal London One-Day Cup.
 In July 2022, during the 2022 County Championship match against Lancashire, White took his maiden five-wicket haul in first-class cricket.
+In November 2024, he left Northamptonshire and joined Yorkshire on a two-year contract.